IRS Letters: Understand What Your IRS Notice Means & What to Do

 What To Do If You Receive A Letter From The IRS

 Most letters from the IRS contain specific instructions to help complete your tax return.
 Each notice or letter will require some action on your part.
-After reviewing the letter it is important to compare the information received from the IRS to the information that you provided to them during the period in question.
+After reviewing mail from the IRS, it is essential to compare the information received from the IRS to the information that you provided to them during the period in question.

 If there is a discrepancy, then this should be brought to their attention.
 When an error has been made and additional payment is required direct correspondence and payment can be submitted directly to the address on the notice.

 When submitting any information to the IRS or to any company for that matter, it is good practice to keep copies for your own records.